 Andy reminded the small group that he had plenty of cold water and snacks for everyone.
 Then he prepared us for the most adventurous part of the trip.
 “You’ll pass through places you won’t think you can handle, but you’ll be fine if you just follow me.”

-I’ve owned ATV’s and travelled some crazy trails in the past, but I’ve never seen 4-wheeled machines handle such rough terrain so easily.
+I’ve owned ATV’s and traveled some crazy trails in the past, but I’ve never seen 4-wheeled machines handle such rough terrain so easily.
 One of the best pleasures of this trip was seeing city-dwellers doing things they never thought they could do — and wanting to do it again as soon as they finished.
-There were several places where only 3 of 4 tires were within a foot of the ground, but Andy guided everyone safely through the tilted slick-rock maze and sand-traps to one of the most spectacular overlooks in the region.
-The tortured trunks of 700 year old Utah Junipers, a wide variety of cactus and yucca plants, and cone-bearing Pinyon Pines alone could have made this a photographer’s paradise.
+There were several places where only 3 of 4 tires were within a foot off the ground, but Andy guided everyone safely through the tilted slick-rock maze and sand-traps to one of the most spectacular overlooks in the region.
+The tortured trunks of 700-year-old Utah Junipers, a wide variety of cactus and yucca plants, and cone-bearing Pinyon Pines alone could have made this a photographer’s paradise.
 But the jagged sandstone boulders and thousand-foot drop-off’s to the red desert below made it simply breathtaking.

 Much of the trip was circuitous, so returning to our starting point was just as fun and interesting as the outbound journey.
 For the last 30 minutes of the 3-hour tour, Andy allowed the two boys, ages 8 and 12, to drive his ATV while he sat beside them.
-Even with bandanas covering the boys faces, they couldn’t hide their smiles as they got to do something they had never done before.
+Even with bandanas covering the boy’s faces, they couldn’t hide their smiles as they got to do something they had never done before.
 Andy was patient, helpful and encouraging to the young drivers, and the pride and confidence they showed at the completion of the trip was inspiring.
-Their parents faces showed similar satisfaction with their boys, but also with their own accomplishments in navigating the twisted terrain of Zion’s outback.
+Their parent’s faces showed similar satisfaction with their boys, but also with their own accomplishments in navigating the twisted terrain of Zion’s outback.

 As expected, Mild-to-Wild Rhino Tours made this a memorable morning for the family of four from California.
 What I didn’t expect was that at the age of 51, with a lifetime of outdoor recreational experience and a familiarity with the scenery that makes it hard to properly appreciate, I had such a good time that I felt like a kid again.
 I had seen and done things that morning that I, too, would remember for a long time, and I could hardly wait for the chance to do it again sometime.